Kinjalrk2k/runnel/README.md

     - Form Reducer → `mapStateToProps` → `props` → `value` on DOM
     - Form Reducer ← Action Creators ← callback handler ← `onChange`
   - This all the stuffs will be handled with redux form libraries

+### Form Validation

+- Form is initially rendered OR the user interacts with it
+  - Validate function gets called with all values from the form
+- `validate(formValues)`
+- Did user etered valid inputs?
+  - YES
+    - Return an empty object
+  - NO
+    - Return an object.
+For each invalid field, put a key-value pair on the object with the name of the field as key and error message ad value
+    - Redux component re-renderes our component